-This section additionally requires each BOE to increase their special education budget by the amount of an increase in the special education and expansion development grant, beginning in FY 26.
+This section additionally establishes a minimum budget requirement for special education beginning in FY 26, specific to the special education and expansion development grant.
+This provision requires each BOE to increase their special education budget by the amount of an increase in the special education and expansion development grant.